-Cutovers to new CEI data sets will occur only on two-hour boundaries except for the first CEI data set of a new CEI data sequence propagation.- The first CEI data set may be cut-in (reference paragraph 30.3.4.1) at any time during the hourtwo hours and therefore may be transmitted by the SV for less than one two hour hours.
+Cutovers to new CEI data sets will occur only on two-hour boundaries except for the first CEI data set of a new CEI data sequence propagation.- The first CEI data set may be cut-in (reference paragraph 30.3.4.1) at any time during the hourtwo hours and therefore may be transmitted by the SV for less than onetwo hourhours.

 Cutovers to new CEI data sets will occur only on two-hour boundaries except for the first CEI data set of a new CEI data sequence propagation.
 The first CEI data set may be cut-in (reference paragraph 30.3.4.1) at any time during the two hours and therefore may be transmitted by the SV for less than two hours.
-Rationale:

-All modernized CEI data set cutovers nominally occur on "even" hour boundaries.
-MT11 does not have a top field.
+11/3/2021 All modernized CEI data set cutovers nominally occur on "even" hour boundaries.
 Wording made consistent between IS-GPS-200, IS-GPS-705 and IS-GPS-800.
+T. Anthony